 All IT users at Fowlmere Primary School have their own user profile, which is password protected.
 Users should keep the password secret at all times.
-If a password becomes known they should inform the Computing subject leader.
+If a password becomes known they should inform the Computing subject leader and take steps to have the password reset (either themselves or through the schools IT Support Provider)